edangomez/Comparison_DL_IRT_based_models_state_assessment_rolling_bearings/README.md

 # A comparison of deep learning thermography-based methods for the state assessment of rolling bearings

-Code for Hybrid and non Hybrid convolutional models (based on EfficientNet and VGG19) for the state assessment of rolling bearings using infrared thermography.
+Code for Hybrid and non Hybrid convolutional models for the state assessment of rolling bearings using infrared thermography.

+In this paper we compare different convolutional approaches (based on EfficientNet and VGG19) for the classification of IRT data for the state assessment of rolling bearings.

 ## Hybrid Model